BinaryBirds/peacock-css/README.md

 - `background-5`
 - `background-6`

+There is an available accent variant for each color and background value.

+- `color-accent` looks good with `background`
+- `color-1-accent` looks good with `background-1`
+- `color-2-accent` looks good with `background-2`
+- `color-3-accent` looks good with `background-3`
+- `color-4-accent` looks good with `background-4`
+- `color-5-accent` looks good with `background-5`
+- `color-6-accent` looks good with `background-6`

 **Colors**

-The following color values are available for both light and dark mode with a slight difference.
+The following color values are available for both light and dark mode with a slight difference (white and black are always white and black).

+- white
+- black
 - blue
 - green
 - indigo